The Quartodeciman Controversy – Part 1

 The Quartodeciman Controversy was part of the movement by the Church of Rome to abandon any practices considered ‘Jewish.’
 Their actions were contrary to those taught by the first Apostles.
 Moreover, this controversy was eventually used to push the idea of weekly fasting on Friday and Sunday gatherings.

 Despite these Church Councils and laws, a significant number of Christians, especially in the East, continued to keep Passover into the fourth and fifth centuries.
-Eventually, these groups would fade into small, scattered groups.
-Some lasted for a few more centuries.
-In modern times, there has been a revival Quartodeciman practice in Christianity.

 Kelly McDonald, Jr.